swe4s-fall-2024/snakemake/fire/README.md

     'python hist.py {input} {output} {wildcards.country} Fires Freq'
 ```

 When Snakemake determines that this rule can be applied to generate a target file by replacing the wildcard `{country}` in the output file with an appropriate value, it will propagate that value to all occurrences of `{country}` in the input files and thereby determine the necessary input for the resulting job.
+It will also propagate that value to all occurrences of `{wildcards.country}` in the shell commands

 You can now use Snakemake to plot the data from Afghanistan and multiple countries via, e.g.,